Johan Tarčulovski

-Johan Tarčulovski (born November 17, 1974) is a Macedonian former police commander, politician and convicted war criminal.
-Among his political roles, he was a security inspector for Macedonian president Boris Trajkovski.
+Johan Tarčulovski (born November 17, 1974) is a Macedonian convicted war criminal, former police commander, and politician.
 Tarčulovski was convicted for murder, wanton destruction and cruel treatment in Ljuboten during the 2001 conflict by the International Criminal Tribunal for the Former Yugoslavia (ICTY).
 He is the only Macedonian who was convicted for war crimes by the Hague Tribunal.
+Among his political roles, he was a security inspector for Macedonian president Boris Trajkovski and served as a member of parliament.